 “My training often proceeds faster when using a marker.
 That is, I can get behaviour faster.
 My feeling is that it’s about me and my capability rather than “the animal’s learning” – if that could be somehow teased apart.”

 A very valid point.
 How does the trainer’s behaviour change when using a clicker, compared to not using one?
-Both when it comes to the philosophy of training (and believe me, there’s more to “clicker training” than just using a clicker), but also about the mechanics of delivering timely reinforcers and choosing criteria.
+Both when it comes to the philosophy of training (and believe me, there’s more to “clicker training” than just clicking before feeding within a training session), but also about the mechanics of delivering timely reinforcers and choosing criteria.

 After all, it takes two to tango – the animal’s learning is just one piece of the puzzle.

 I’m not concerned with the lack of resounding support for using a clicker when training in the current academic literature.
-The absence of evidence is not evidence of absence, and I hope that future research will let us know just how effective clicker training can be.
+The absence of evidence is not evidence of absence, and I hope that future research will let us know just how effective clicker training can be – in the right context.